Rosenblatt v. Baer

+Background

+In January 1960, a newspaper column by Alfred D. Rosenblatt published in the Laconia Evening Citizen criticized the fiscal management of a county recreation area, primarily used as a ski resort and supervised by Frank P. Baer as a Belknap County government employee, stating "What happened to all the money last year? and every other year?"
+Baer, who had been fired as supervisor in July 1959, brought a civil libel claim in New Hampshire state court against Rosenblatt.

-Baer, a supervisor of a county recreation area, brought a civil libel claim in New Hampshire state court against the petitioner Rosenblatt.
-The recreation area had been used primarily as a ski resort.
-The column in question had criticized the fiscal management of the area by Baer, stating "What happened to all the money last year? and every other year?"
-Between the trial and an appeal brought by petitioner, the Court had decided New York Times Co. v.
-Sullivan, in which they held that a State cannot award damages to a public official for a defamatory falsehood relating to official conduct unless the official can show actual malice.
-The New Hampshire Supreme Court had affirmed the award in the original case.
+In April 1963, a jury in New Hampshire Superior Court awarded Baer damages in the amount of $31,500.
+The New Hampshire Supreme Court affirmed the award in October 1964.
+Between the original case and an appeal brought by Rosenblatt, the United States Supreme Court had decided New York Times Co. v.
+Sullivan, in which they held that a state cannot award damages to a public official for a defamatory falsehood relating to official conduct unless the official can show actual malice.

+In March 1965, the United States Supreme Court agreed to hear the case.
+In October 1965, the case was argued before the court by Arthur H. Nighswander for the petitioner (Rosenblatt) and Stanley M. Brown for the respondent (Baer).
+The American Civil Liberties Union (ACLU) filed an amicus brief, urging reversal of the original decision.

 Opinion of the Court

-In an 8–1 decision, the Court reversed the decision of the New Hampshire Supreme Court.
+In an 8–0 decision issued in February 1966, the Court reversed the decision of the New Hampshire Supreme Court.
 It argued that there was a probability that Baer was a public official and therefore would be required to show actual malice in the depictions presented by the newspaper.
-It was left to the trial judge to decide whether Baer qualified as a public figure.
+It was left to the trial judge to decide whether Baer qualified as a public official.